xtyrrell/shai-today-collectables/README.md

   npx hardhat test
   ```

-4. Hack on `Box.sol` or create more contracts!
+4. Hack on `ShaiToday.sol` or create more contracts!